When it comes to options trading, strategies and techniques can quickly become complicated.

 Selling a Put

-If you sell a put, you collect a premium, which is a better way to invest.
+If you sell a put, you collect option premium, which, in my opinion, is a better way to invest.

 While the income from writing put options is limited compared to other trading strategies, the trade provides a positive expected outcome where the seller expects to profit.